fabiocicerchia/terraform-helm-prometheus-stack/README.md

-# Prometheus Monitoring Module
+# Terraform Module for Prometheus

 Terraform module to deploy Prometheus monitoring stack on Kubernetes using Helm.

 ## Overview

-Prometheus is the foundation of the monitoring stack, providing metrics collection, storage, and visualization.
+Prometheus is the foundation of the monitoring stack, providing metrics collection, storage, and visualisation.
 It includes Grafana and Alertmanager.

 - **Kube Prometheus Stack**: Complete Prometheus, Grafana, and Alertmanager setup
 - **Metrics Collection**: Automatic scraping of Kubernetes metrics